Customizing Migration Portal secrets for secure internal communication Innovation Release

 Understanding Migration Portal secrets

 For each secret, Description explains why you need it.
-Helm value shows where in the configuration file to reference it.
-Parameters shows on how to set non-default values.
+Configuration key shows where to reference it in either the HybridControlPlane CR (Operator) or values.yaml (Bootstrap).
+Parameters shows how to set non-default values.

-See Overriding the default secrets for an example of how to configure custom secrets and override the default ones.
+See Apply the secrets to your installation for an example of how to configure custom secrets and override the default ones.

 Migration Portal database account